(Lamina Removal; Removal of the Lamina)

 Possible types of anesthesia for this operation include:

 If the surgery is done with minimally invasive techniques, you will only need a few small incisions.
-The doctor will insert a scope and small instruments into these incisions.
+A scope and small instruments will be inserted into these incisions.
 The lamina will then be removed using a drill or other tools.
-Once the lamina is removed, the doctor can inspect the spinal cord and discs that were hidden under the lamina.
+After the lamina is removed, the spinal cord and discs that were hidden under the lamina will be inspected.

-In some cases, the doctor will do an open surgery.
-This involves making a larger cut in the skin over the area in the back that needs attention.
+In some cases, open surgery will be done.
+This involves making a larger cut in the skin over the area in the back.

 The disc often needs to be removed as well to take pressure off the spinal cord.
-If it is not a disc problem, the doctor will try to fix the other problems causing the nerve irritation.
-In rare cases, the doctor may do a spinal fusion.
+If it is not a disc problem, other problems causing the nerve irritation will be fixed.
+In rare cases, a spinal fusion may be done.
 A spinal fusion will involve joining two vertebrae.
 Lastly, the incision will be closed with stitches or staples.

 You will have pain during recovery.
-Your doctor will give you pain medicine.
+Your doctor will give you pain medication.

 At the Hospital